pywebdesign/docker-rails-gem-dev/README.md

 It is very easy to use, simply writte a gem in the directory structure, it is exactly the same as if you did rails generate with rails plugin new.

-from within docker,

-cd in you new gem folder
+from within docker, cd in you new gem folder

 run your test with ```rake```

-or navigato to your dummy rails app to try out things in the console:
+or navigate to your dummy rails app to try out things in the console:

 ```cd /test/dummy```